lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_2.md

 `@script`
-When deciding how to present your results, you should first think of how to plot your data.
-Figures are incredibly powerful at communicating information because they leverage our reliance on our visual system.
+When deciding how to present your results, first think how you could plot your data.
+Figures are incredibly powerful at communicating information because they leverage our strong visual system.
 They're easier to interpret than tables and allow for greater information transmission.

 Figures are especially useful when units of measure are the same or similar, when you want to emphasize patterns or comparisons, and when there is a lot of data to show.